East African Airways Flight 720: Incorrect brake reassembly

 Even though Flight 720 should have been able to stop within the safe runway distance, the aircraft managed to overrun the runway.
 It was later discovered that only 70% of the aircraft's ability to brake was applied during the accident.
 This decreased performance was due to multiple defects in the aircraft's braking system, mainly due to the bursting of the No.1 rear wheel, reduced operation of the No.4 front brake and an unexplained failure on the No.2 rear brake to operate successfully.
 The loss of performance could be attributed to multiple defects found within the No.2 rear anti-skid system, incorrect fitting of the left rear transfer tube, and blockage from incorrect assembly of the restrictor pack inside the No.4 front brake.

 Examination on the servo unit of the No.4 front brake revealed that a restrictor pack had been incorrectly assembled, reducing the flow of hydraulic fluid to the brakes.
 As the anti-skid unit was applied by the flight crew, the brake pressure was unable to recover at a sufficient pace.
 Thus, the brakes didn't work at an optimum level.

 The No.1 rear brake was cross-coupled with the No.2 anti-skid unit and the No.2 rear brake was cross-coupled with the No.1 anti-skid unit.
-In order to properly cross-couple both brakes, the axle was fitted with a rear transfer tube.
+To properly cross-couple both brakes, the axle was fitted with a rear transfer tube.
 Examination on the tube, however, revealed that it had been placed in a reverse position.
 This shouldn't have been a significant problem since both brakes were serviceable.
 However, the presence of a foreign seal (rubber ring) inside the hydraulic coupling connecting the end of the transfer unit inhibited the No.2 anti-skid unit to work properly.
 As such, the brake pressure of the No.1 rear brake was not able to be relieved by the No.2 anti-skid unit.
 It then locked the wheel and caused it to burst.